Automotive Products

 So 1997 was difficult.
 While the sales and profits in Europe, improved overall sales and profits declined because of exchange rates.
 Cost reductions and redundancies occurred at Leamington.
 The Joint Venture AP Kongsberg ACTS business, which was loss making, was sold to Kongsberg Tech-Matic who then listed in Norway, with AP owning 7.5%, which was sold in 1998.
 They acquired the remaining 30% of AP Japan to give them 100% and 1998 ceased a low margin trading operation from them.
-One thing that occurred was the sale of the Leamington site followed by a leaseback agreement.
+The sale of the Leamington site was followed by a leaseback agreement.
 From this all of blocks 0, 1, 2, 3, 5, 9 and north of block 12 were closed and put into development during 1997 and 1998.

 1998 showed an increase in profit even though sales had decreased.
 After a reorganisation, all of the OE Clutch and drum brake units in UK, Italy, Spain and Turkey were managed by the Italian team.
 The USA and French clutch businesses were bought under a common technical leadership, probably because of PFCH.
 UK, France, Benelux, Germany and Japan aftermarkets were integrated.
 A new drum brake extension had been made in Italy, with clutch investments scheduled for 1999.
 Clutch development in France had been extended for new orders and the US had won new orders for 2000 onwards.
 Production of the TMF units had been blocked by a patent dispute with a competitor (LUK).
 They did, eventually, win the case, but by then the AP business was in pieces.
 A decision was made to open a factory in Brazil.

-It is now 1999 and the business starts to go to bits.
 In Italy new contracts for drum brakes for Ford and Fiat had started, a new aluminium wheel cylinder facility had been commissioned and clutches for Volkswagen had transferred from the UK.
 France had started a programme to supply a clutch system to Fiat integrated with the Italian business.
 In Brazil a site was acquired for a new factory for clutch and clutch actuation, as part of the US business.
 The TMF patent court issue ended when the Munich court ruled in AP’s favour, though the competitor had appealed.
 Against that, AP has filed a counterclaim for unjustified interference with AP's business.
-This became more of an issue when LUK, having acquired Kongsberg Tech-Matic, sued, and lost, AP Group and AP USA regarding information that they thought should be in the business.
+This became a problem when LUK, having acquired Kongsberg Tech-Matic, sued, and lost, AP Group and AP USA regarding information that they thought should be in the business.